de-Manzanares/pokerCalc/README.md

 ### Probability of a Draw

 With the current rules, a draw is when two or more players share the high card.
+This formula calculates the probability that at least one other player has at least one card of the same rank (the high card).

 ![](images/simpleDrawProb.png)